You know my main priority for my children is not to make them happy. But what you don’t know is why I am sometimes happy for them to be miserable.

 I would not, even if you take away the obvious challenge of ‘if you are always happy, you can commit all sorts of atrocities and walk away giggling’.
 Let’s assume the pill doesn’t let us do that.

 I would not because I like feeling cosy after being caught in the hailstorm.
 I like that unhappiness prompts us to get out of disfunctional relationships and rat-infested houses.

 I accept that at some points in our life grief and depression can be unbearable and I am grateful that there are medical interventions that can give us breathing space when this happens.
 But at all other times of unhappiness, experiencing the human condition, with all of its ups and downs is – for me – more desirable than just being happy.

 I want night and day, I want the pain of labour to experience the pleasure of birth, I want to fail so I can become stronger, I want to know what it is like to not have much so I can appreciate the times of plenty.
-I want the same for my sons (not the giving birth bit.
-That would be weird).
+I want the same for my sons – although perhaps not the giving birth bit.

 Not only do I want my sons to be equipped with an ability to identify which paths are the right paths, but I also want them to be equipped to decide when it is best to choose the harder route, over the more comfortable one.
 I want them to be strong enough to make it to the end of some of the tougher journeys.
 When they get lost, I want them to have the resilience to find their way back.